Arctic Oil Drilling

 In 2010, the BP Deepwater Horizon blowout spilled up to 200 million barrels into the Gulf of Mexico.
 Of that, only about 8 percent was recovered or burned off.

 Extreme conditions—including icy waves that reach 50 feet—make response in the event of an Arctic spill even more difficult.
 The nearest response stations to Arctic drilling sites are located thousands of miles away.
-Shell, for example, estimates it would take six days just reach the site of a spill at its proposed drilling location.

 Keep It in the Ground